Sargeanthost/BlipCalculator/README.md

 (default is the right side of the editor) and navigate to `Plugins > compiler > compiler:compile` and run with `Plugins > javafx > javafx:run`.

+To create and exe, make sure [wix tooling](https://wixtoolset.org/) is installed and run `Plugins > javafx > javafx:jlink` and then `Parkour Tool > jpackage > jpackage:jpackage`.

+## Prebuilt binaries
+There are prebuilt binaries for Windows (and Linux soon).
+Simply download `ParkourTool-x-x-x.exe` and run it.
+It currently installs into `C:\Program Files\ParkourTool`.

 ## Future features
 * Node based gui for plug and play capability
 * Inverse jump solver